zeh/as3/README.md

 * `com.zehfernando.models.GameLooper` - A class for proper code looping, especially for games.
 ENTER_FRAME on steroids.

 * `com.zehfernando.input.binding.KeyActionBinder` - A class for binding more abstract "actions" to Keyboard or GameInput (game controller) events.
 Used for easier game input in things like the OUYA (uses AIR).
+Hosted [at its own repository](https://github.com/zeh/key-action-binder), but copied here for reference.

 * `com.zehfernando.display.components.RichTextSprite` - TLE-based rich text element.
 Powerful, but still lacking some features.